 Get the Facts

-• The National Institute on Alcohol Abuse and Alcoholism in the US states that more than 90% of all alcoholic drinks consumed by young people are consumed through binge drinking.
+- The National Institute on Alcohol Abuse and Alcoholism in the US states that more than 90% of all alcoholic drinks consumed by young people are consumed in a binge drinking session.

 Tips for Talking to Your Child About Alcohol

-35% of students surveyed in the NDC Cayman Islands Student Drug Use Survey identified their parents as having the most influence on their decision to not experiment with drugs or alcohol.
-The most effective way to inform your childs values on drinking is to start talking about it whether you are trying to prevent them from drinking in the first place, or curb any existing alcohol use.
+The most effective way to inform your child’s values on drinking is to start talking about it—whether you are trying to prevent them from drinking in the first place, or to curb any existing alcohol use.

 Start Young

-Children begin to formulate their own opinions on drinking from an increasingly young age meaning parental intervention should start early.
-By age 10 children will have already been exposed to positive messaging surrounding alcohol, especially those with easy access to the internet.
+Children begin to formulate their own opinions on drinking from an increasingly young age, meaning parental intervention should start early.
+By age 10, children will have already been exposed to alluring messaging surrounding alcohol, especially those with easy access to the internet.
 Answer any questions children have and encourage an ongoing dialogue.

 Get the Setting Right